STM32 ADC Injected Conversion Mode

 Below is the image showing the connection between the potentiometers and the H750.

-As you can see in the image above, the 6 potentiometers are connected to the 6 pins of the MCU.
-These 6 pins represents 4 channels of the ADC Regular conversion and 2 channels of the injected Conversions.
-The potentiometers are connected to the 3.3V from the MCU.
+As shown in the image above, six potentiometers are connected to six analog input pins of the MCU.
+These pins are configured as ADC channels, where four channels belong to the Regular conversion group and the remaining two channels are assigned to the Injected conversion group.

 The code will remain the same for all the STM32 MCUs.
 If there are any changes, I will specify in this section itself.